About The Artist

-Bengu’s work has been described as social commentary about her life.
-In her early works Bengu worked mainly in collage, drawing upon images from popular media, playing with pervasive representations.
-In the later years Bengu has moved towards more subtle forms of expression.
-Her paintings have moved from the specific, more towards a form of expression where light, dark and texture have replaced the more literal expressions - a freedom where the narrative can be submerged and the essence can be explored.
+Bongi has moved towards more subtle forms of expression.
+Her artworks has moved from the specific and more towards a form of expression where light, dark and texture have replaced the more literal expressions - a freedom where the narrative can be submerged and the essence can be explored.